pinf/loader-js/README.md

   * By calling it from the command line to run a program
   * By `require()`ing it from any CommonJS module to load a sub-program
   * By setting it up as a package server to load programs into a browser
+  * To export CommonJS programs to be loaded by CommonJS compliant loaders

 The loader: